tianyin/cox/README.md

 Studies show that up to 48.5% of the configuration problems asked on Q&A forums and mailing lists are simply,

     "Which knob(s) to set to achieve feature A or performance B?"

 Don't blame your users, because it's really hard to find the correct knob from hundreds, especially the users are often not familiar with the system internals.

-### OK, then what can I do? ###
+### What can Cox do? ###

-The best solution is to cleanup all the parameters your users do not need.
+The best solution to the "too many knobs" problem is to cleanup all the parameters your users do not need.

-If you still have too many or you don't want to touch the code, you can ask Cox for help.
+If you still have too many left or you don't want to touch the code, you can ask Cox for help.

+As a navigation tool, Cox takes the users' query and returns a ranked list of knobs relevant to the queries.

+Let me use a [real-world cases](http://serverfault.com/questions/490793/setting-up-mod-proxy-in-apache) as an example, where the user's question is:

+    *"How do I configure the proxy to forward all requests?"*

+She can type,:

+    $cox "How do I configure the proxy to forward all requests"

+which returns (only show the first 5):

+    ['ProxyRequests', 'SSLProxyEngine', 'ProxyMaxForwards', 'ProxyPass', 'Location', ...]

+Wooohooo, the knob desired by the user, ProxyRequests, is ranked #1.